Navajo couple in traditional dress looking into distance of western plateau

 In 1977, Mankiller returned to Oklahoma and spearheaded several community development projects, and in 1983, she became the Deputy Principal Chief of the Cherokee Nation.
 Two years later, Mankiller became the first female Principal Chief of the modern Cherokee Nation—the second-largest tribe in the United States.
 She served for 10 years, and under her leadership, tribal enrollment tripled, employment doubled, educational achievement went up, and infant mortality went down.
 Three years after Mankiller left public office in 1995, she was awarded the Presidential Medal of Freedom.
 Today, the Wilma Mankiller Foundation works with Indigenous communities to carry on her legacy.

-Related: List: Community Colleges Awarding the Most Associate Degrees to Native American Students
+Related: Learn about Community Colleges Awarding the Most Associate Degrees to Native American Students

 Have you ever heard of these heroes?
 It’s time we share their stories!
 Native Americans have a rich history as the First Americans, and we encourage everyone to learn more about them and their culture.
 Happy Native American Heritage Month!

-You can find more content on and for Indigenous peoples using the tag "Native American Heritage Month."
-Check it out now!
+Find more content on and for Indigenous peoples using the tag "Native American Heritage Month."
+Check it out and be sure to share it with others!

 Sources